Electric cars

 • Carry over unused payments if they drive less than estimated, or top up if they exceed it

-For the average UK driver covering 8,000 miles annually, this would amount to an additional £240 per year, bringing total VED costs to £435.
+For the average UK driver covering 8,000 miles annually, this will amount to an additional £240 per year, bringing total VED costs to £435.

 Putting It in Perspective

-While any additional cost deserves consideration, it's important to maintain perspective:
+While this additional cost is now certain, it's important to maintain perspective:

-EVs remain significantly cheaper to run: Petrol costs around 15p per mile on average, while an EV driver charging at home pays roughly 2p per mile.
-Even with a 3p-per-mile tax added, EV running costs would still be approximately 67% cheaper than petrol.
+• EVs remain significantly cheaper to run: Petrol costs around 15p per mile on average, while an EV driver charging at home pays roughly 2p per mile.
+Even with a 3p-per-mile tax added, EV running costs will still be approximately 67% cheaper than petrol.

-Three years to prepare: The tax wouldn't take effect until 2028 at the earliest, providing a clear window to benefit from current terms.
+• Three years to prepare: The tax won't take effect until 2028, providing a clear window to benefit from current terms.

-Grandfathering likely: Such measures typically wouldn't apply to EVs already on the road, meaning cars delivered before 2028 would likely be exempt.
+• Grandfathering likely: Such measures typically won't apply to EVs already on the road, meaning cars delivered before 2028 will likely be exempt.

-Currently, employees can contribute unlimited amounts to their pension through salary sacrifice, with both employees and employers saving on National Insurance payments on these contributions.
-The proposed cap would mean that any pension contributions above £2,000 per year would be subject to standard NIC rates.
+Previously, employees could contribute unlimited amounts to their pension through salary sacrifice, with both employees and employers saving on National Insurance payments on these contributions.
+The confirmed cap means that any pension contributions above £2,000 per year will now be subject to standard NIC rates.

 Why It Matters

 Tax relief on pensions costs the UK government approximately £52 billion annually, with £23.5 billion in National Insurance reliefs and £28.5 billion in Income Tax relief.
-This makes it an obvious opportunity for a Treasury seeking to raise substantial revenue.
+This restriction will raise substantial revenue for the Treasury.

 The Impact on Employers and Employees

-For higher earners: An employee earning £125,000 who sacrifices £25,000 to bring their taxable income below £100,000 (a common tax planning strategy to retain the personal allowance) would face an additional £460 in employee NI each year, while their employer's NI bill would rise by approximately £3,450.
+For higher earners: An employee earning £125,000 who sacrifices £25,000 to bring their taxable income below £100,000 (a common tax planning strategy to retain the personal allowance) will face an additional £460 in employee NI each year, while their employer's NI bill will rise by approximately £3,450.

-Recent reports suggest Chancellor Reeves has walked back plans for a direct increase to income tax rates.
-However, extending the freeze on income tax thresholds beyond 2028 to 2030 remains highly likely – a measure that could raise between £7.5-10.4 billion by the end of this Parliament.
+Chancellor Reeves has confirmed the extension of the freeze on income tax thresholds beyond 2028 to 2030, a measure expected to raise between £7.5-10.4 billion by the end of this Parliament.

 Understanding Fiscal Drag